AdaptiveCpp/AdaptiveCpp/doc/accessor-variants.md

 * [1] Queries for offset return zero-initialized `sycl::id<>` object
 * [2] Queries for access range return buffer range

-In order to avoid incompatibility with SYCL 2020 and SYCL 1.2.1 as much as possible, Open SYCL accessor variants are exposed by extending the existing `access::placeholder` accessor template parameter with additional values for the accessor variants:
+In order to avoid incompatibility with SYCL 2020 and SYCL 1.2.1 as much as possible, AdaptiveCpp accessor variants are exposed by extending the existing `access::placeholder` accessor template parameter with additional values for the accessor variants:

 ```c++
 namespace sycl {